hoichi/chops/doc/TechSpec.md

 ## Collections

+Collection:
+- accepts events
+- counts `add`s
+- if a `.filter()` was set
+    - immediately passes down the pages that don’t satisfy the filter
+    - those that do, collects, hinders, mutates
+- waits for `ready` and the required amount of `add`s
+- sorts and updates pages (it it wasn’t done in the process)
+- passes down all the pages it collected
+- passes down the collection
+    - if there was a `.slice()` or `.takeN()`, slices the sorted list
+    - passes the list down

 A chainable `.collect()` (or something like `collectPrimary()`) passes down a page with (`prev`/`next`) set.

 Page has to have a Collectable data to be collected.
 The page returned after collection is both a Collectable and a Collected, so it can be collected a few times over.

 Any page has data of all the collections it’s added to, so you can use it in templates.
 Still better have basic `prev`/`next` for a primary collection.

 ### C. Data Flow